swapnilbanduke/Walmart-Salesbot-and-Searchgpt-/README.md

     ├── streamlit_interface.py
     └── walmart_functions.py

+'''
 ## 🚀 Getting Started

 ***Dependencies***

-Please ensure you have the following dependencies installed on your system: [requirements.txt](https://github.com/Shaon2221/Walmart-SalesBot-and-SearchGPT/blob/main/requirements.txt)
+Please ensure you have the following dependencies installed on your system: [requirements.txt]
 ### 🔧 Installation

 1. Clone the Walmart-SalesBot-and-SearchGPT repository: